iris-GmbH/meta-cyclonedx/README.md

 to differentiate between them:

 - Runtime packages are marked with `"scope": "required"`
-- Build-time only packages are marked with `"scope": "excluded"`
+- Build-time only packages are marked with `"scope": "optional"`

 This allows tools to filter components based on their use case: